ian-bruntlett/TECH-Manuals/tm-free-software.md

 ## Creating bootable installation media for downloaded iso files

+  * For multiple isos on the same memory stick, download Ventoy from [sourceforge](https://sourceforge.net/projects/ventoy/) and visit [Ventoy's website](https://www.ventoy.net/en/index.html) for more details.
+You can create bootable USB flash drives (nice GUI etc) in Windows, Linux, etc to put multiple iso files on the same USB memory stick.
-  * Startup Disc Creator (aka usb-creator-gtk) - for creating install media for different releases of Linux etc. Brasero to record isos onto DVD or CD
+  * Startup Disc Creator (aka usb-creator-gtk) - for creating install media (USB memory stick or SD card) for different releases of Linux and other isos etc.
-  * To create a USB memory stick to boot a single iso, use usb-creator-gtk.
-If you want multiple isos on a memory stick, see [Ventoy](https://www.ventoy.net/en/index.html).
+  * Use [Brasero](https://wiki.gnome.org/Apps/Brasero) to record isos onto DVD or CD.
   * Use [Rufus](https://rufus.ie/en/) create a bootable USB flash drives (nice GUI etc) in Windows using a single iso file.
-  * Use [Ventoy](https://www.ventoy.net/en/index.html) create bootable USB flash drives (nice GUI etc) in Windows, Linux, etc to put multiple iso files on the same USB memory stick.

 ## Linux for phones and other mobile devices (e.g. tablets?)